-This easy-to-make fresh magnolia wreath is perfect for the fall season, as well as the holidays.
-I’ll show you how I incorporated not only magnolia leaves from the tree in our yard, but mixed branches of all kinds and dried oranges.
-Step-by-step instructions are below.
+This easy-to-make DIY fresh magnolia leaf wreath is perfect for fall and holidays.
+I’ll show you how I incorporated magnolia leaves from the tree in our yard, branches of all kinds, and dried oranges.
+A step-by-step tutorial is below.

-Living in the Pacific Northwest definitely has its benefits with an abundance of evergreen pine trees everywhere you look in Western Washington.
+Living in the Pacific Northwest has its benefits, with an abundance of evergreen pine trees everywhere you look in Western Washington.

-What I didn’t realize at the time we moved into our home 10 years ago was how amazing it would be to have a magnolia tree on our property.
+I didn’t realize when we moved into our home 12 years ago how amazing it would be to have a magnolia tree on our property.

 If I’m going to be completely honest, I didn’t much care for the tree at first.
-Don’t get me wrong… I love the actual magnolia flowers it produced, but the leaves and pods that drop in late spring and early summer were absolutely irritating.
+Don’t get me wrong—I love the actual magnolia flowers it produces, but the leaves and pods that drop in late spring and early summer are absolutely irritating.

-But now I’ve learned to appreciate all that this beautiful magnolia tree has to offer.
-These gorgeous leaves are perfect for making DIY projects such as beautiful garlands and wreaths.
-The glossy leaves, and the velvety textured rich and rust-colored undersides, create an amazing contrast.
+But now I’ve learned to appreciate all that this beautiful magnolia tree offers.
+These gorgeous leaves are perfect for DIY projects such as beautiful garlands and wreaths.
+The glossy leaves and the velvety textured rich and rust-colored underside of the leaf create an amazing contrast.

 If you don’t have a magnolia tree or a neighbor who does, most floral nurseries have magnolia leaves in the bundles.
-A single stem has quite a few leaves on it, so it doesn’t take many.
-You can really use one branch, and then wire the bundle to the wreath.
+A single stem has quite a few leaves, so it doesn’t take many.
+You can use one branch and then wire the bundle to the wreath.

-The Steps to Making a Fresh Magnolia Wreath
+The Steps to Making a DIY Fresh Magnolia Leaf Wreath

-You can also choose to only use magnolia leaves for your wreath and will look beautiful.
+You can choose only to use magnolia leaves for your wreath, which will look beautiful.
 For this wreath, I’m adding a few natural elements to not only create interest but also to add contrast.

 Bundle about 3 to 4 branches of your tree clippings, and trim them so they are all the same height.
 Cut a long piece of floral wire and wrap it tightly around the base of the clippings to secure.
 Leave enough wire on both sides to tie to the wreath.